Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 Fails if the extension flag is not set.
 (TBD: clarify)

 Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks).
 Pops an item, `extension`, from the data stack.
 On the stack identified by `stackid`, pops a tuple and pushes a copy of that tuple with one additional field added, containing `extension`.

-### IssueCA

-(WIP.
-TBD: REVIEW AND REWRITE THIS)

-Pops from data stack:

-* AC
-* VC
-* iarp-condition
-* list of candidate tuples (asset definition, issuance pubkey)
-* IARP
-* VRP

-Verifies IARP using issuance pubkeys and signing over (AC,VC,iarp-condition)

-Verifies VRP over (AC,VC,iarp-condition).

-Pushes:

-* AC and VC to PAC-stack and PVC-stack respectively.
-* `iarp-condition` to condition stack.
-* each `(assetdefinition, issuance pubkey)` to IC-stack.
-* each `assetdefinition.issuanceprogram` to condition stack.

-IC-stack is necessary so that `issuanceprogram` can verify that the correct issuance key is used.

 ### Blind